pcingola/SnpEff/src/docs/snpeff/inputoutput.md

                                                         ,A|downstream_gene_variant|MODIFIER|NOC2L|ENSG00000188976|transcript|ENST00000469563|retained_intron||n.*878C>T|||||4171|
                                                         ,A|non_coding_exon_variant|MODIFIER|NOC2L|ENSG00000188976|transcript|ENST00000477976|retained_intron|5/17|n.2153C>T||||||;LOF=(NOC2L|ENSG00000188976|6|0.17);NMD=(NOC2L|ENSG00000188976|6|0.17)

-  * A VCF line can have more then one variant.
+  * A VCF line can have more than one variant.
       E.g. If reference genome is 'G', but the sample has either 'A' or 'T' (non-biallelic variant), then this will be reported as one VCF line, having multiple alternative variants (notice that there are two ALTs):

           #CHROM  POS       ID   REF  ALT      QUAL  FILTER  INFO